Skip to main content

 • No user Authorization token required (still send client_id, app-name, app-version, and User-Agent like every Simkl request).

-• Hugely cheaper — one file covers thousands of titles.
+• Hugely cheaper — one file covers thousands of airings across hundreds of shows.

 • Cacheable on the user’s device for hours.